 Do you often find yourself clenching and grinding your teeth in stressful situations?
 Do you wake up with jaw pain or a headache?

 Teeth clenching and grinding, also known as bruxism, is a condition that can occur at any age.
 This dental concern may be the result of stress and anxiety, paired with a clenched jaw.
 Patients with a crooked or misaligned bite are more prone to this condition.
 Dr. Glen Wainwright treats teeth grinding in Austin, Texas at Austin Dental Care.
-Treatment can help prevent further damage to teeth.
+Treatment can help prevent further damage to your teeth.
 But first, what other symptoms accompany bruxism?

 Common Signs of Bruxism